 - Shareholder value – striving to deliver value to shareholders.
 The key objective of the Company is achieving sustainable profitability.
 Every employee should understand how he or she fits into the profitability picture.
 Everyone’s common goal should be to build a strong, profitable Company that will endure and provide a reasonable returns to shareholders.

 PRINCIPLE 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The Executive Directors prepare regular reports for each Board Meeting, typically this includes a: CEO Report, Health and Safety Report, Finance Report and other papers to support matters for consideration e.g. budget papers in November etc., which allow the Board to assess the Company’s activities and review its performance.
-The reports are submitted at least 2-3 working days before the meeting.
-Non-Executive Directors are able to have discussions with other employees where they feel it is appropriate.
-Non-Executive Directors also have the authority (following discussions with the Chairman) to seek external independent advice as they think fit at the expense of the Company.
+The Executive Directors prepare regular reports for each Board Meeting, typically this includes a: Chief Executive Officers Report, Health and Safety Report, Finance Report and other papers to support matters for consideration e.g. budget papers etc., which allow the Board to assess the Company’s activities and review its performance.
+The reports are submitted at least seven working days before the meeting.
+Non-executive Directors are able to have discussions with other employees where they feel it is appropriate.
+Non-executive Directors also have the authority (following discussions with the Chairman) to seek external independent advice as they think fit at the expense of the Company.

-The attendance of the individual directors at the regular Board Meetings and the Finance and Audit and Remuneration Committee Meetings during the last financial year ended 31 December 2017 were as follows:
+The attendance of the Directors at the regular Board Meetings and Committee Meetings during the year ended 31 December 2020 were as follows:

 |Name||Position||Regular Board Meetings||Finance & Audit Committee||Remuneration Committee|

 |Eric Yeatman||Non-executive Director||38 (39)||3 (3)||1 (1)|

 * Resigned – 28 July 2020

 Numbers in brackets denote the total number of meetings that each Director was eligible to attend during the year.